 WFCO’s Battery Guardian™ automatic three-stage converter, standard for all WFCO products, handles every charging need for the RV while serving to extend the battery’s life.
 Well-maintained batteries should never need more than WFCO’s two-stage (Normal and Trickle) charging modes.
 Our third stage (Bulk) is for the rare times a battery needs extra power charging.

 The WFCO Normal (Absorption) Mode alone is a powerhouse capable of charging a fully discharged battery in under three hours at 13.6 Volts.
-When the RV is being used, the battery is kept readily charged in Normal Mode.
+When the RV is used, the battery is readily charged in Normal Mode.